cass-kul/cass-kul.github.io/_exercises/performance.md

 In *instruction set architectural awareness* we shortly explain how an ISA can impact the runtime of code.
 In the main part of this session we will talk about *microarchitectural awareness*.
 You have already seen caches in the last session and will now learn about pipelining, out-of-order execution, and what issues arise in this context.
-Lastly, we will also shortly discuss some *general architectural awareness* across multiple layers from the choice of programming language down to the microarchitecture and deal with the design of memory accesses and the order of operations.
+Lastly, we will also shortly discuss some *general architectural awareness* across multiple layers from the choice of programming language down to the microarchitecture, concerning the design of memory accesses and the order of operations.

 ![Improving performance across all abstraction layers](/exercises/8-microarchitecture/abstraction-layers.drawio.svg){: .center-image }